airbus-cert/Splunk-ETW/README.md

 splunk.exe enable app Splunk-ETW
 ```

 Then you have to add the `Splunk-ETW` stanza to your main `inputs.conf`.
-The value must match a profile in the `profile/` folder.
-For now, there is a single available profile:
+The value must match an entry in the `profile/` folder.
+By default, there is a single `cert` profile provided.
+The associated `inputs.conf` stanza would look like that:
-* `cert`

-You can also add your own profiles!

 ```
 [Splunk-ETW://cert]